-Again a warning against false teachers this time promoting teachings that enable believers to sin without any spiritual consequences, labeling their heresies as a type of liberation theology or religious freedom, that's what was going on here that Peter was writing about.
-Note that Peter traces the dangerous consequences for believers who fall into this trap: they're freed from the trap of sin by Jesus the gospel but then because of false teaching which they choose to believe they returned to the trap.
+Again, a warning against false teachers who in this case were promoting teachings that enable believers to sin without any spiritual consequences, labeling their heresies as a type of liberation theology or religious freedom.
+Note that Peter traces the dangerous consequences for believers who fall into this trap: they're freed from the trap of sin by Jesus and the gospel but then, because of false teaching which they choose to believe, they return to the trap.

-Peter says that the last state being trapped in sin and lost but knowing Christ is worse than the first state being trapped in sin and lost but at least ignorant of Christ.
+Peter says that the last state (being trapped in sin and lost but knowing Christ) is worse than the first state (being trapped in sin and lost but not knowing Christ).
 If one was saved without the possibility of being lost why would Peter write this?
-There'd be no point to this unless Peter was confused.
+There would be no point to this unless Peter was confused.

-And then of course there's Hebrews 6:1-6.
-This passage was written to Jewish Christians who were struggling with their faith and they were tempted to quit and return to Judaism or just returned to the world as unbelievers.
-Now in most of the letter the writer to the Hebrews explains how Christianity is superior and the fulfillment of the Jewish religion and to return to Judaism would be a forfeiture of all the blessings they had in Christ including eternal salvation.
-If one could not be lost again I asked the question why would there be a need for this warning in this letter?
-In chapter 6 the writer graphically describes what happens to one who abandons Christ for another religion or for the world, he says in verse 1,
+And then of course there is Hebrews 6:1-6.
+This passage was written to Jewish Christians who were struggling with their faith and tempted either to quit and return to Judaism or simply return to the world as unbelievers.
+The Hebrew writer explains how Christianity is not only superior, but the fulfillment of the Jewish religion and their return to Judaism would be a forfeiture of all the blessings they had in Christ including eternal salvation.
+If, as many believe, one could not be lost again why would there be a need for this warning?
+In chapter 6 the writer graphically describes what happens to one who abandons Christ for another religion or the world, he says in verse 1:

 1Therefore leaving the elementary teaching about the Christ, let us press on to maturity, not laying again a foundation of repentance from dead works and of faith toward God, 2of instruction about washings and laying on of hands, and the resurrection of the dead and eternal judgment.
 3And this we will do, if God permits.
 4For in the case of those who have once been enlightened and have tasted of the heavenly gift and have been made partakers of the Holy Spirit, 5and have tasted the good word of God and the powers of the age to come,